MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ### [Windows App SDK](#tab/appsdk)

 The Microsoft.Windows.AppNotifications.Builder syntax does not currently support system activation.
-But this scenario is supported for Windows App SDK apps, and you can build notifications for this scenario using the `Microsoft.Toolkit.Uwp.Notifications` APIs.
+But this scenario is supported for Windows App SDK apps, and you can build notifications for this scenario using the `Microsoft.Toolkit.Uwp.Notifications` APIs or raw XML.

 ### [Community Tookit](#tab/toolkit)